ZonaZubair/weather-analysis-ds/README.md

 ## 📌 About PM Accelerator

 > PM Accelerator's mission is to empower aspiring and experienced product managers through immersive, real-world training programs.
-We bridge the gap between theory and practice by providing mentorship, hands-on projects, and community-driven learning — helping members land top product roles and grow as leaders in tech.
+We bridge the gap between theory and practice by providing mentorship, hands-on projects, and community-driven learning, helping members land top product roles and grow as leaders in tech.

 ---